 By Rick Steves

-Wine: The vino delle Cinque Terre, while not one of Italy's top wines, flows cheap and easy throughout the region.
-It's white — great with the local seafood.
-D.O.C. is the mark of top quality.
-For a sweet dessert wine, the local sciacchetrà wine is worth the splurge.
-Aged sciacchetrà is drier, and more costly (up to €12/glass).
-While 10 kilos of grapes yield seven liters of local wine, sciacchetrà is made from near-raisins, and 10 kilos of grapes make only 1.5 liters of sciacchetrà.
+The vino delle Cinque Terre, while not one of Italy's top wines, flows cheap and easy throughout the region.
+It's white — great with seafood.
+For a sweet dessert wine, the Sciacchetrà wine is worth the splurge (€4 per small glass, often served with dunkable cookies).
+You could order the fun dessert torta della nonna ("grandmother's cake") and dunk chunks of it into your glass.
+Aged Sciacchetrà is dry and costly (up to €12/glass).
+While 10 kilos of grapes yield 7 liters of local wine, Sciacchetrà is made from near-raisins, and 10 kilos of grapes make only 1.5 liters of Sciacchetrà.
 The word means "push and pull" — push in lots of grapes, pull out the best wine.
 If your room is up a lot of steps, be warned: Sciacchetrà is 18 percent alcohol, while regular wine is only 11 percent.

 In the cool, calm evening, sit on Vernazza's breakwater with a glass of wine and watch the phosphorescence in the waves.